 They are cross-platform.
 Install them on Windows, Mac, Linux, and Chrome OS from the same PWA link.

 Portability: simply disconnect from your Frame session and seamlessly continue work on a different device.

 Chromebooks are a great example: PWA technology with Frame allows Chromebook users to have an app like Adobe Photoshop easily accessible via the familiar Photoshop icon in their app drawer, or pinned to their shelf.
 It’s easy to integrate these PWAs with your existing user authentication provider.
 For example, if you are using G-suite authentication, installed PWAs can be synced between devices, making them as portable as ever.
 A user could have an app running on their Chromebook, disconnect their session, move to their laptop or desktop, and effortlessly launch the app from a native icon to resume their session.

 While integrating authentication with Google is quick and easy, Frame can seamlessly integrate with Google Drive as well.
 Users can work on their Google Drive content from within the remote Frame environment without any additional steps.

-Are PWAs right for my use-case?
+Are PWAs right for my use case?

 Frame PWAs are great for scenarios where users need long-term access to specific apps/desktops since they remove extra steps and clicks.
 However, there are some situations where Frame apps as a PWA may not be ideal.
-For example, short-term use cases like trials, training, events might not make sense to have end-users installing your app if they’re not going to use it again a short while later.
+For example, short-term use cases like trials, training, and events might not make sense to have end-users installing your app if they are not going to use it again a short while later.
 For those situations, you may want to reach for Launch links instead.